Kitáb-i-Íqán: Contents

-The Kitáb-i-Íqán consists of two parts.
-The first part of the book deals with the foundational discourse that divine revelation is progressive and religions are related to one another, with each major monotheistic religion accepting the previous ones and, often in veiled terms, prophesying the advent of the next one.
-Since the questioner is a Muslim, Baháʼu'lláh uses verses from the Bible to show how a Christian could interpret his own sacred texts in allegorical terms to come to believe in the next religion.
-By extension, the same method of interpretation can be used for a Muslim to see the validity of the claims of the Báb.
-The second and longer part of the book is the substantive discourse and deals with specific proofs, both theological and logical, of the mission of the Báb.
-One of the best-known passages of this part is known as the "Tablet of the True Seeker".
+The Kitáb-i-Íqán is divided into two principal parts: the first sets out the foundational discourse that, in Baháʼu'lláh's view, divine revelation is progressive and that the religions are interrelated, with each religion accepting the previous ones and, often in veiled terms, foretelling the arrival of the next prophet.
+Because the questioner was a Muslim, Baháʼu'lláh draws extensively upon verses of the Bible to argue that a Christian could interpret his own scriptures allegorically and arrive at belief in a subsequent religion.
+Baháʼu'lláh applies the same hermeneutic to a Muslim considering the claims of the Báb.
+The second and longer part addresses what the work presents as theological and rational proofs of the mission of the Báb.
+One passage of this section is known among Baháʼís as the "Tablet of the True Seeker."